8xFF/atm0s-media-server/docs/contributor-guide/features/simulcast-svc.md

 - VP8 Simulcast
 - VP9 SVC

-For implement mor support with other codec like AV1, we need to add more type to PayloadCodec and implement `ScalableFilter` trait for that codec.
+For implementing more support with other codecs such as AV1, we need to add more types to PayloadCodec and implement the `ScalableFilter` trait for that codec.

 ```rust
 trait ScalableFilter: Send + Sync {